jafarimahdi/C-/README.md

 - What is a system.object class
 - What are the methods in the object class

-## OOPS - Interface and Polymorphism
+## OOPs - Interface and Polymorphism

 - What is an interface
 - How does multiple inheritance is working with interfaces